-2. Summary of Significant Accounting Policies
+3. Significant Accounting Policies

-The financial statements have been prepared in accordance with Canadian public sector accounting standards.
+The financial statements have been prepared in accordance with Canadian generally accepted accounting principles established by the Canadian Public Sector Accounting Board.
 The significant accounting policies are as follows:

 (A) ACCRUAL BASIS

 These financial statements are accounted for on an accrual basis whereby expenses are recognized in the fiscal year that the events giving rise to the expense occur and resources are consumed.